-- The Ministry of Health (MISAU) has implemented screening at airports and other points of entry scanning the temperatures of all travelers.
+The Ministry of Health (MISAU) has implemented screening at airports and other points of entry scanning the temperatures of all travelers.
 Travelers will be required to provide proof of negative Polymerase Chain Reaction (PCR)-based COVID-19 test results administered in their country of origin within 72 hours of departure.

-- All arrivals to Mozambique, regardless of citizenship, will be on a mandated 14-day self-quarantine (see quarantine information below).
+All arrivals to Mozambique, regardless of citizenship, will be on a mandated 10-day self-quarantine (see quarantine information below).

-- MISAU is offering a daily press briefing on the COVID-19 situation and efforts to prevent the spread of the disease.
+- MISAU is offering a daily press briefing on the COVID-19 situation and efforts to prevent its spread.